lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/1-overview.md

 The versioning state applies to all of the objects in that bucket.

-Keep in mind that storage costs are incurred for all objects in your bucket and all versions of those objects.
+Storage costs are incurred for all objects in your bucket and all versions of those objects.
 To reduce your S3 bill, you may want to delete previous versions of your objects that are no longer in use.

 ## S3 Outposts